 Food Preparation and Nutrition will enable students to develop many desirable skills that both employers and universities seek.
-Primarily students develop their practical cookery skills through making a wide variety of recipes and practicing key culinary techniques alongside developing these skills students will develop their communication, teamwork, problem solving and analytical skills.
+Primarily students develop their practical cookery skills through making a wide recipes, practicing key culinary variety of techniques alongside developing these skills students will develop their communication, teamwork, problem solving and analytical skills.
 The course will help students develop an understanding of the future of food, the role it plays within society and how as consumers we have the power to make moral and ethical decisions that can make a difference.
-Students will need to show that they are able to manage their time, be highly efficient, work continuously on coursework and shows commitment to a rewarding subject.
+Students will need to show that they are able to manage their time, be highly efficient, work continuously on coursework and shows commitment to a rewarding subject, with high success rates.